fobnail/docs/docs/blink-codes.md

 ## Platform provisioning

-On successful Token provisioning, green LED will blink three times.
-After failure followed by client disconnection Token goes back to waiting state, i.e. both LEDs will blink every 5 seconds.
+On successful platform provisioning, green LED will blink three times, then Token goes back to waiting state.
+On failure no signal will be given, the Token will stay in waiting state and will keep blinking both LEDs every 5 seconds.

 ## Attestation